 Pets could need surgery for a number of reasons like sterilisation, tumour removal, and even cruciate ligament repair.
 A Country Practice has the facilities, equipment and, more importantly, the expertise to carry out routine and advanced pet surgeries.

-Pet surgeries are carried out by Dr Virginia Pullman, an accomplished veterinary surgeon in WA with 30 years of experience in sterilisations and soft tissue and orthopaedic surgery.
-Dr Pullman is supported by a team of veterinary nurses qualified in veterinary wound management and infection prevention.
+Pet surgeries are carried out by Dr Virginia Pullman, an accomplished veterinary surgeon in WA with 40 years of experience in sterilisations and soft tissue and orthopaedic surgery.

 Contact us at our veterinary practices in Northam and Moora to book a consultation and find out more about our pet surgeries in WA.